sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

   Keys_.
 - In the section "Standard API keys" you will see two keys: publishable key and secret key.
-The publishable key (with prefix **pk**) is one used in frontend application (e.g. Flex Template for Web) and secret key (with prefix **sk**) is the one you need to add to Console.
+The publishable key (with prefix **pk**) is one used in frontend application (e.g. Sharetribe Web Template) and secret key (with prefix **sk**) is the one you need to add to Console.
 If you want to use test data make sure the value of the key is eg.
   **pk_test**\<somethinghere\> and not **pk_live**\<somethinghere\>